 “They haven’t budged,” said one, “Were they jumping?”

 “They’re SO cute!” squealed the one with the ZZ Top beard, in an incongruous baby-talk pitch.

-I shot him a startled glance, and then did a quick count expecting to be short one, but they were all there.
-As soon as I had stopped the truck the one hell bent on escape had apparently fallen asleep, and the two bikers looked at me as if I were crazy.
+I shot him a startled glance and then did a quick count expecting to be short by one, but they were all there.
+As soon as I had stopped the truck the one hell-bent on escape had apparently fallen asleep, and the two bikers looked at me as if I were crazy.

 When I went on another long drive, this time to a different farm, to pick up our new ram, I had a top for the cage.
 I had learned my lesson.
 We named him “Waits” after the singer, Tom Waits, because he had the deepest, most gravely “baa” we had ever heard.
 He sounded like something out of a nightmare; the monster under the bed.